SchneiderInfosystems/Linux4D/README.md

 For users requiring advanced system interaction capabilities, we offer Extended Linux4D.
 This commercial library builds upon the open-source core and provides additional features, including:
 * Querying installed system packages.
 * Programmatic installation of specific packages.
-* A secure mechanism for running parts of your application with root privileges.
+* A secure mechanism for running parts of your application or the entire application with root privileges.
 * Executing Bash commands from your application, with options for synchronous (blocking) or asynchronous execution.

 Interested in Extended Linux4D?